Cooking On The Ranch

 • Onions: Sweet onions, yellow onions or white onions.

 • Tomato Paste: Always keep tomato paste on hand.
 It’s a pantry MVP.
 It’s concentrated bringing almost a meaty flavor to any dish.
-It adds nuance and body to soups, stews and pasta dishes.
+It adds nuance and body to soups and stews.

 • Carrots: It wouldn’t be beef stew without carrots.